NashatAlli/stroke_prediction/README.md

 The performance measure reported by k-fold cross-validation is then the mean of the values computed in the loop.(see figures below)

-### cross-validate the Random forset model
+### Cross-validate the random forest model

 <img src="images/rf_crossval.jpg">

-### cross-validate the XGboost model
+### Cross-validate the XGboost model

   xgb parameters          |  xgb cross-validation :-------------------------:|:-------------------------:
 <img src=" images/xgb_par.jpg"> |   <img src=" images/xgb_crossval.jpg">

-### cross-validate logistic regression
+### Cross-validate logistic regression

 The parameters of logistic regression are `LogisticRegression(solver='liblinear', C=1.0, max_iter= 1000)`

 <img src="images/log_crossval.jpg">

-In conclusion, from the cross-validation results of the three models, the performance of logistic regression is better than the other two models; Therefore, a logistic regression model is selected.
+In conclusion, from the cross-validation results of the three models, the performance of logistic regression is better than the other two models; therefore, a logistic regression model is selected.

 ## Flask Model deployment
-- The ML service returns a response that include the prediciton_probaility and the risk_liklihood based on that prediction.
+- The ML service returns a response that includes the prediction probability and the risk likelihood based on that prediction.

 <img src="images/model_deploy1.jpg">